How to teach your dog to weave!

 Once he is actually ‘weaving’ through a couple of poles, we recommend adding in a verbal cue – such as ‘Weave!’ or ‘In!’ or ‘Out!” (but you need to be speedy if using the latter!)
 Adding a cue word can take time and don’t expect too much from your dog right away.

 If you are teaching your dog to weave in the Bark Park, be aware that it will be a lot harder for your dog to concentrate with other dogs around.
-Considering practising at home and / or hiring the park privately for some quiet time.
+Consider practising at home and/or hiring the park privately for some quiet time.
 Add in distractions after he has nailed the basics – not the other way around!

 Congrats!
 You are on your way to ‘weaving’ with your dog!